pingcap/docs-dm/en/usage-scenario-shard-merge.md

 # Data Migration Shard Merge Scenario

-This document shows how to use Data Migration (DM) in the shard merge scenario.
+This document shows how to use Data Migration (DM) to migrate data to the downstream TiDB in the shard merge scenario.

 The example used in this document is a simple scenario where sharded schemas and sharded tables of two data source MySQL instances need to be migrated to a downstream TiDB cluster.